-4. Where the Court has whether before or after the commencement of this Regulation made a maintenance order against any person and it is proved to the Court that the person is resident in the United Kingdom the Court shall send to the High Commissioner the United Kingdom to the Secretary of State a certified copy of the order.
+4. Where the Court has whether before or after the commence-OFMAINTENANCE order against any ORDERS MADE IN . ment of this Regulation made a maintenance order against any · person and it is proved to the Court that the person is resident in England or Ireland the Court shall send to the High Commissioner for transmission to the Secretary of State a certified copy of the order.

-POWER TO MAKE
+POWER TO MAKE PROVISIONAL ORDERS OF MAINTENANCE ACAINST PERSONS RESIDENTIN ENGLAND OR IRELAND.

-PROVISIONAL

-ORDERS OF

-MAINTENANCE

-ACAINST PERSONS

-RESIDENT IN THE

-UNITED KINCOOM